How to fix emails going to SPAM - Part 2

-Today we are going to be sharing a few tips that will help you understand how to structure and edit the content of your emails to make sure that they will go straight to the inbox.
+Today we are going to be sharing a few tips that will help you understand how to structure and edit the content of your emails to make sure that they will go straight to the target’s inbox.
 So without further ado, let us begin!

 Avoid letter capitalization

-Do not write the whole text with capital letters.
-It would be just fine to highlight a few things, but you should mostly try to avoid it in your email.
+Never use capitalization in the content and the title of your emails.
+It would be fine to highlight or put an emphasis on a couple of points, but you should mostly try to avoid unnecessary capital letters in your email.
 This can detract the attention of your readers and email receiving software can flag it as spam.

 Subscribe to our newsletter.

 Other email content tips - size, unsubscribe option, subject line, contact relevance

 Emails that are larger than 3 MB in size will most likely miss the inbox and go directly to the SPAM folder of your recipient.
 Because of this, you need to keep your email size as low as possible, ideally below 250KB.